anju218/Kontest_Reminder/index.md

 As we collect no personal data from user, we do not share any information to third party.

 #### 4. HOW DO WE STORE DATA?
-To give a unique tailored experience to user, we are storing 3 json arrays using localforage.
-To store current alarms, contests and deleted contests.
+To give a unique tailored experience to user, we are storing 3 json arrays using localforage, to store current alarms, contests and deleted contests.

 #### 5. DO OTHER LINKS OPENED THROUGH KONTEST-REMINDER COLLECT USER DATA?
 Our Service may contain links to other websites that are not operated by us.
 If you click on a third party link, you will be directed to that third party's site.
 We strongly advise you to review the Privacy Policy of every site you visit.We have no control over and assume no responsibility for the content, privacy policies or practices of any third party sites or services.